HackIllinois/api/documentation/docs/reference/services/Event.md

 Returns a status, the user's new points, and the user's total points.

 Valid values for `status` are `Success`, `InvalidCode`, `ExpiredOrProspective`, `AlreadyCheckedIn`.

 !!! note
+	`ExpiredOrProspective` in this case means the event has already happened, or has not started yet.

+!!! note
 	When `status != Success`, the `newPoints` and `totalPoints` fields will equal `-1` and should be ignored.